shreeshacoder/Snake-Game/README.md

 # Snake-Game
 Simple Snake Game in JavaScript.

 Use arrow keys to move.

-Reload game to start new game.
+Reload page to start new game.